Establishing Northland Waters

 • Whangārei District Councillor Deb Harding

-• Kaipara District Councillor Craig Jepson
+• Kaipara District Councillor Gordon Lambeth

-• Kaipara District Councillor Rachael Williams.
+• Kaipara District Councillor Snow Tane.

-Interim advisory and the Northland Waters board
+Interim advisory and the Northland Waters Board

 In December 2025, a highly qualified team of five was appointed to provide independent assurance and professional advice to elected members and implementation teams for the establishment of the council-controlled organisation (CCO).